EducationalTestingService/skll/doc/run_experiment.rst

 instead of in the configuration file: ``--ablation`` and ``--keep-models``.

     ``--ablation``
-        Runs an ablation study where repeated experiments are conducted where each feature set in the configuration file is held out.
+        Runs an ablation study where repeated experiments are conducted with each feature set in the configuration file held out.

     ``--keep-models``
         If trained models already exist for any of the learner/featureset